BlueBoxWare/LibGDXPlugin/README.md

 See [Inspections.md](Inspections.md) for an up-to-date list.

 ## Color previews
-When using a libGDX color in Java or Kotlin code (e.g. `Color.BLUE` or `Color.valueOf("#0000ff")`) a preview of the the color is shown in the left gutter.
+When using a libGDX color in Java or Kotlin code (e.g. `Color.BLUE` or `Color.valueOf("#0000ff")`) a preview of the color is shown in the left gutter.
 Color previews are also shown in the editor when editing Skin files and in the Debug Tool Window.

 To disable color previews, go to *Settings* -> *Tools* -> *libGDXPlugin*.